go-to-k/cls3/README.md

           directory-buckets-mode: false # Directory Buckets Mode for S3 Express One Zone (default: false)
           table-buckets-mode: false # Table Buckets Mode for S3 Tables (default: false)
           vector-buckets-mode: false # Vector Buckets Mode for S3 Vectors (default: false)
-          region: us-east-1 # Specify the region in the Directory Buckets Mode for S3 Express One Zone and Table Buckets Mode for S3 Tables
+          region: us-east-1 # Specify the region in the Directory Buckets Mode for S3 Express One Zone, Table Buckets Mode for S3 Tables, and Vector Buckets Mode for S3 Vectors.
           concurrent-mode: true # Delete multiple buckets in parallel (default: false)
           concurrency-number: 8 # Specify the number of parallel deletions (requires concurrent-mode to be true)
           key-prefix: test-prefix # Key prefix of the objects to be deleted.